uonafya/nhis_docs/source/system.rst

 System Access
 --------------
 To access the application the user has to sign in to PHES.
-Click on this link `PHES <http://41.89.93.235:8080>`_  to direct you to the PHES login page below.
+Click on this link `PHES <http://41.89.93.235:8080>`_  to direct you to the PHES login page.
 Provide your username and password then click the login button.
 If successful it directs you to the PHES dashboard.

 .. _login_panel:
 .. figure::  _static/login_panel.png